dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 But as you can imagine, installing and generating minimal BTF files by hand would be pretty tedious.

-To make things easier, we’ve put together a `Makefile` and `Makefile.btfgen` that handle it all with a simple `make` command.
+To make things easier, we’ve put together a `Makefile` and `Makefile.btfgen` that handle it all with a simple `make` command which:
+- Compiles the eBPF kernel program and generate a Go source file to interact with it
+- Automatically downloads and embeds BTF data from btfhub-archive for different kernel/OS versions
+- Minimizes the BTF data to include only the types actually used by our eBPF program
+- Produces a single binary that can run across a wide range of kernels—without requiring BTF support on the target system

 Go ahead and give it a try — and maybe grab a coffee while you’re at it.

 Both files (in the `ebpf-labs-advanced/lab3`) include detailed comments to make it easier for you to follow along and understand each step.